What you need to know

 Volunteering at Blue Skies

-During the festival we need literally hundreds of volunteers to keep the magic happening.
+During the festival we need many volunteers to keep the magic happening.
 There are sign-up boards at the Info Booth and three Volunteer Coordinators roaming the site to help you find a place to pitch in.
-There are, of course, a thousand other little jobs that need constant attention, from picking up litter to pitching in wherever you see someone who needs a hand.
-Isn’t that the Blue Skies way!

 Need Assistance or need to ask a Question?

-People wearing the light blue 2016 Blue Skies t-shirts are either part of the organizing committee or are on the security team.
+People wearing a 2022 Blue Skies t-shirt that’s a different colour than yours are either part of the organizing committee or are on the security team.
 If you need assistance, they will be able to help you.

 Tell your kids about them!

 Up at the top of the hill, beside the Info Booth.
 We hope you’ll never need to visit, but we’re here just in case.
-For after-hours emergencies, look for one of the Security folks roaming the site or gathered around the Bluegrass fire pit.
-They’ll be wearing the light blue 2016 Blue Skies t-shirts and will get you the help you need.
+We are not a medical clinic, but we can offer first aid support for minor injuries and ailments, with a dose of TLC, and help support folks with bigger concerns get the help they need.

 Taking Care of the Land